 Although a vehicle’s bumper can cause serious lower-extremity injuries and a windshield can cause head and face injuries, the hood can also cause disabling pedestrian injuries in Georgia and worldwide.
 In fact, hood contact can cause thorax injuries, among other serious injuries including pelvis and hip injuries and upper-extremity injuries.

 If you have suffered a serious or disabling pedestrian injury due to a negligent driver, you should seek the legal advice of a qualified Georgia pedestrian injury lawyer.
-The Law Offices of Shane Smith, a Peachtree City personal injury law firm, can help you fight for your fair financial recovery.
+Shane Smith Law, a Peachtree City personal injury law firm, can help you fight for your fair financial recovery.
 Call us for a free consultation today at (770) 487-8999.